Jerry

 01 · About

-Most consultants specialize in implementation.
-His background includes software engineering, enterprise architecture, operational governance, and the part nobody wants to own: making sure the transition actually ships and the system still runs afterward.
+Most consultants specialize in building the new thing.
+My background is wider than that.
+Engineering, architecture, keeping systems running safely once they are live, and the part nobody volunteers for, which is making sure the transition actually goes live and the system still runs the morning after.

 Portrait of Jerry Harlow